JennyCarroll/sell-fast-buy-smart-frontend/README.md

 ## Overview

 A buy/sell application that allows users to bid on and post items for sale, with real time web socket notifications.
+This application was created in a one week period during our studies at Lighthouse Labs.
+If we had more time, we would have loved to have implemented styled components, media queries to make the app more responsive and error handling.

 To view the dedicated Git repository for the backend, please [click here](https://github.com/JennyCarroll/sell-fast-buy-smart-backend).

-This web app has been deployed on [Digital Ocean](https://starfish-app-bhxro.ondigitalocean.app/).
+This web app has been deployed on [Digital Ocean](https://starfish-app-bhxro.ondigitalocean.app/) (ended May 2023)

 ## Final Product